Bangladesh Nationalist Party: Voter base

 Being a big tent party, the BNP generally tries to appeal and secure support from different communities, classes and occupations.
 However, for historical and ideological reasons, some "core group" of supporters always support the party.
 According to the political scientist Rounaq Jahan, the BNP was "founded with greater support from the urban and higher income groups, particularly civil and military bureaucracy and business community."

+Following the July Uprising, surveys show that the BNP's strongest demographic base are working-age voters, farmers and labourers, who are likely to be supportive for the past governance record of the party.
+According to Netra News, the party also received support from some Deobandi clerics, Sufis, Ahmadis, social liberals, secular and some left-leaning voters, Hindus and indigenous peoples of the Chittagong Hill Tracts in the 2026 general election.
+Significant number of Hindus preferred voting for BNP as the latter option Jamaat-e-Islami is known for anti-Hindu persecution including during the 1971 Liberation War.

 A June 2025 survey conducted by the South Asian Network on Economic Modeling (SANEM) on the Bangladeshis aged between 15 and 35 found that the BNP's projected vote share was higher than any other parties in the country; and comparatively high among the young males and the urban younths of the country, comparing with the young females and the rural youths, respectively.
 The survey found that 38.78% youths intended to vote the BNP in 2026 general election; while 40% males and 37.03% females, and 37.72% rural and 39.77% urban youths intended to vote the party.